Truveta Mapper: A Zero-shot Ontology Alignment Framework: Introduction

 \section{Introduction}

-Ontology Matching (OM) or Ontology Alignment (OA) is the process of finding correspondence between the entities of two ontologies for the purpose of unifying data from different sources and reducing heterogeneity, making these more viable for research and development.
-The correspondence could be associated with element-level matching or structure-level matching, among other categories, as discussed in \cite{neutel2021towards}.
-In this work, we focus on the element level, where the matching is performed for each class in the source ontology to the classes in the target ontology.

-Based on the previous works, we can further categorize OM into contextual and non-contextual approaches.
-For non-contextual methods, the model understands lexical similarity but fails to understand textual semantics, thereby resulting in ambiguity.
-With contextual approaches, the objective is to match complex pairs which are lexically different but semantically similar and vice-versa.
+Ontology Matching (OM) or Ontology Alignment (OA) is the process of finding correspondence between the entities of two ontologies.
+The purpose of this process is to unify data from different sources and reduce heterogeneity, making data more viable for research and development \cite{neutel2021towards}.
+Classical state-of-the-art (SOTA) approaches on OM are based on non-contextual matching, where the model captures lexical similarity but fails to understand textual semantics, which results in ambiguity.
+On the other hand, with contextual approaches, the objective is to match complex pairs which are lexically different but semantically similar and vice-versa.
 For example, ``Encephalopathy'' and ``Disorder of brain'' are lexically different but are used in the same context.
 However, ``Structure of permanent maxillary right second molar tooth'' and ``Structure of permanent mandibular right first molar tooth'' are lexically similar but are semantically different.

-Recently, transformer-based models~\cite{vaswani2017attention} obtained state-of-the-art (SOTA) for several tasks in natural language processing such as machine translation as in \cite{johnson2017google,xu2021editor,liu2021re}, question answering as in \cite{clark2019boolq}, etc. thanks to their ability to learn textual contexts.
-In the field of OM, using BERT \cite{devlin2018bert}, a transformer-based framework has been proposed in \cite{he2022bertmap}, which showed promising results when compared to other OM systems.

-Motivated by the potential of the transformer models for understanding textual semantic context, the present work proposes Truveta Mapper (TM), a novel zero-shot sequence-to-sequence multi-tasking transformer-based framework for OM, with the capability of learning both the structure and semantics of the ontology graphs.